-I had a couple of old ponds and every now and again they would get covered in foam.
-I bought this foam deformer, although rather cynical I thought I would give it a try.
-I was astonished.
-From the moment you add the defoamer, you can see it at work and the foam disappears.
-A brilliant product.
-Excellent service and delivery.
-Highly recommended.
+I have a few ponds which now and again get covered in foam.
+I purchased Hydra's Aqua de foam whilst being rather cynical but thought I would give it a try and I was astonished.
+From the moment you add the De Foam, you can see it work and the foam disappears.
+A fantastic product.
+Excellent delivery and service.
+Highly Recommend.

 13 of 13 people found this review helpful.

 FREE delivery - UK Mainland - Exclusions Apply